 The C&MD Committee recognizes the critical role that executive stock ownership has in aligning the interests of management with those of shareholders.
-As such, we maintain a formal stock ownership policy, under which the CEO and other senior executives are required to hold Merck common stock in an amount representing a multiple of their base salary for so long as they remain in office.
+As such, we maintain a formal stock ownership policy that requires the CEO and other senior executives to hold a certain amount of Merck common stock for so long as they remain in office.
+The amount of Merck common stock an executive is required to hold is based on a designated multiple of the executive's base salary.
 Until the designated multiple of base salary is reached, executives are required to retain in stock a percentage of the after-tax net proceeds associated with stock option exercises and/or PSU and RSU settlements (100% for the CEO and 75% for the other NEOs).
 In calculating the attainment of our stock ownership requirements, we exclude (1) unexercised stock options and (2) unvested PSUs and RSUs.
+All NEOs have met their stock ownership requirements.

-The following table sets forth the stock ownership requirements and current stock ownership status as a percentage of the requirement for the CEO and other NEOs as of February 28, 2023.
+The following table sets forth the stock ownership requirements and current stock ownership status as a multiple of base salary for the CEO and other NEOs as of February 29, 2024.